Marta Rey García

 Ms. Salido is assistant professor in the Marketing Area (Department of Business) and Vice-dean for Students and Communication at the School of Economics and Business in the University of A Coruña (UDC).
 Currently doing her PhD in Economics and Business Analysis from UDC’s Official Doctorate Program, she conducts research on the influence of technological innovation on social innovation within the scope of relations between the civil society and the non-profit sector.
 She was also a researcher of the EU-funded research project ITSSOIN – Social Innovation and Civic Engagement (7th Framework Programme: 2014-2017).

-She has been visiting faculty member and fellow at the Communication and Media Research Institute of University of Westminster and Sheffield Hallam University, both located in United Kingdom.
+She has been visiting faculty member and/or visiting fellow at the School of Management and Technology of Polytechnic Institute of Porto, the School of Economics and Business of the University of Oviedo, the Communication and Media Research Institute of University of Westminster, and Sheffield Hallam University.
 As author as well as co-author, she has published on technological socialization topics within the scope of citizens’ participation.
 She has both teaching and researching experience and has held different positions in companies and social organizations.

 Ms. Salido holds a degree in Sociology from University of A Coruña and post-degrees in Responsability and Social Innovation, Labour Relations and Human Resources from University of A Coruña and University of Santiago de Compostela.

-Noelia Salido Andrés (alumni of the Post-degree Course in Social Responsability of the INDITEX-UDC Chair 2012/2013) belongs to the research team of the INDITEX–UDC Chair of Social Responsibility.
+Noelia Salido Andrés (alumni of the Course of Specialization in Social Innovation and Responsibility of the INDITEX –UDC Chair) belongs to the research team of the INDITEX–UDC Chair of Sustainability.

 Ms. Felgueiras credentials include an undergraduate degree in international relations from the Technical University of Lisbon, a master’s in management and public policy and a post-degree in social responsibility and innovation from the University of A Coruña (UDC).